 Image by Christian Vinces Shutterstock

 To the northeast of Plaza de Armas is the block-long Palacio de Gobierno, a grandiose baroque-style building from 1937 that serves as the residence of Peru’s president.
-Out front stands a handsomely uniformed presidential guard (think French Foreign Legion, c 1900) that conducts a changing of the guard every day at noon – a ceremonious affair that involves slow-motion goose-stepping and the sublime sounds of a brass band playing ‘El Cóndor Pasa’ as a military march.
+Out front stands a handsomely uniformed presidential guard (think French Foreign Legion, c 1900) that changes every day at noon – a ceremonious affair that involves slow-motion goose-stepping and the sublime sounds of a brass band playing ‘El Cóndor Pasa’ as a military march.

-The palace is open on weekends for two morning tours which require advance reservation.
-Reserve through the Office of Tourism between Monday and Thursday.
+The palace is open on weekends for two morning tours that require advance reservation.
+Book by calling the Office of Tourism between Monday and Thursday.
 Visitors must bring a valid ID.